Cathay Pacific fleet: Special liveries

 On 23 April 1996, an Airbus A330-300 (registered as VR-HYD) was painted and delivered in the special 50th Anniversary livery, in celebration of the airline's 50th Anniversary.
 The aircraft had a special decal placed at the vertical stabilizer.
 The sticker features a stylized "50".
 The green band around the nose is removed as well.
 However, the "Cathay Pacific" wordmark is retained.
 The aircraft was short-lived with Cathay Pacific, causing it to transfer to Dragonair in July 1996.
 This is possibly a concept of the new livery of Cathay Pacific, which was not yet released until November 2015.

-In 1997, a Boeing 747-200 (B-HIB) named Spirit of Hong Kong, was painted with a special livery, a big traditional Chinese brushstroke character "家" (means family/home), a slogan in traditional Chinese "繁榮進步更創新高" painted on the left side of the aircraft and a slogan, "The Spirit of Hong Kong 97," painted on the right side of the aircraft, to commemorate the handover of Hong Kong from the United Kingdom to China.
+In June 1997, a Boeing 747-200 (VR-HIB, later B-HIB) named Spirit of Hong Kong, was painted with a special livery, a big traditional Chinese brushstroke character "家" (means family/home), a slogan in traditional Chinese "繁榮進步更創新高" painted on the left side of the aircraft and a slogan, "The Spirit of Hong Kong 97", painted on the right side of the aircraft, to commemorate the handover of Hong Kong from the United Kingdom to China.
 The aircraft was retired in December 1999.
 On 17 January 2000, Spirit of Hong Kong made a return on a Boeing 747-400 (B-HOX) to celebrate the legendary resilience of Hong Kong, with a new special livery depicting a young athlete overcoming a series of challenges to reach his goal.
-A special motto — "Same Team.
-Same Dream." — was painted on the left side of the aircraft, and a motto in traditional Chinese ("積極進取飛越更高理想") was painted on the right side of the aircraft.
+A special motto—'Same Team.
+Same Dream."—was painted on the left side of the aircraft, and a motto in traditional Chinese ("積極進取飛越更高理想") was painted on the right side of the aircraft.
 The aircraft was repainted to the standard livery in December 2003.
 On 30 July 2013, Spirit of Hong Kong made another return, this time, on a Boeing 777-300ER (B-KPB).
 The livery features 110 people who represent the extraordinary spirit of Hong Kong people.
 The livery also bears the slogan "The Spirit of Hong Kong 香港精神號".
 The livery is the result of an online contest held by Cathay Pacific to call on Hong Kong people to submit creative entries that illustrate the true spirit of the city, along with a full-body photograph of themselves.
 The judging panel then chose 100 winners and 10 champions, and their silhouettes were painted on the aircraft.
 The aircraft was withdrawn from service in October 2018 at the expiration of its lease.
-In celebration of Hong Kong's 20th anniversary of handover, Spirit of Hong Kong is also painted on a Boeing 777-300 (B-HNK) in June 2017, but instead of the original Spirit of Hong Kong livery, it is blended with clouds and flowers on the grey band on the fuselage and near the tail under the revised Cathay Pacific livery.
-It is also the sister aircraft to Cathay Dragon's Airbus A330-300 (B-HYB), which is also painted in the similar livery.
+On 27 June 2017, coinciding with the celebration of Hong Kong's 20th anniversary of its handover, Spirit of Hong Kong is also painted on a Boeing 777-300 (B-HNK), but instead of the original Spirit of Hong Kong livery, it is blended with clouds and flowers on the grey band on the fuselage and near the tail under the revised Cathay Pacific livery, until it was repainted into the standard livery in May 2024.
+It was also the sister aircraft to Cathay Dragon's Airbus A330-300 (B-HYB), which is also painted in a similar livery.